dhis2/dhis2-releases/releases/2.41/README.md

 4. Organization Unit Mode ALL Authorization
     * [TECH-1589](https://dhis2.atlassian.net/browse/TECH-1589): In `/enrollments`, the organization unit mode `ALL` is now restricted to users with either `ALL` or `F_TRACKED_ENTITY_INSTANCE_SEARCH_IN_ALL_ORGUNITS` authorities, consistent with the other two endpoints.
 Previously, any user could use the `ALL` mode, even if it might not return any results based on the user scope.

     * [TECH-1634](https://dhis2.atlassian.net/browse/TECH-1634): In all three endpoints, superusers will receive system-wide data, regardless of their user scope.
 Non-superusers will only receive results within their search scope.
 Unauthorized users will now receive a `BadRequestException`.
 Until now, even superusers would only receive data within the boundaries of their user scope.

 5. Tracker Exporter Endpoint Responses
     * [TECH-1630](https://dhis2.atlassian.net/browse/TECH-1630): A request to `/events` with the organization unit mode `CHILDREN` will now produce a response comprising elements from the requested organization unit and its immediate children.
 Previously, it did not include events from the supplied organization unit.

+    * [TECH-1656] (https://dhis2.atlassian.net/browse/TECH-1656) A request to `/trackedEntities` will now result in a `ForbiddenException` if the user lacks access to the requested program or tracked entity type.
+In the past, this scenario would trigger an `IllegalQueryException`.

 #### Deprecated APIs